annaritz/pathway-connectivity/README.md

 ### Datasets

-Reactome Pathway available via [PathwayCommons](http://www.pathwaycommons.org/).
+The data is generated from the Reactome Pathway, available via [PathwayCommons](http://www.pathwaycommons.org/).
 PC v10 files available [here](http://www.pathwaycommons.org/archives/PC2/v10/).
-Download the SIF and BioPAX formats of Reactome.
-More details coming...
+See details in the `data/` and `src/biopax_parser/` directories for more information.

+To run all analyses, you must generate the following datasets:
+- Simple Interaction Format (SIF, instructions in `data/`)
+- Hypergraph, Bipartite Graph, and Compound Graph (OWL, instructions in `data/`)

+To generate all representations, you need to run the following scripts:

 ### Usage Information